MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-troubleshoot.md

 ## Call your REST API directly

 Your REST API is protected by a Microsoft Entra access token.
 You can test your API by;
-- Obtaining an access token with an [application registration](custom-extension-tokenissuancestart-configuration.md#12-grant-admin-consent) associated with the custom authentiction extensions
+- Obtaining an access token with an [application registration](custom-extension-tokenissuancestart-configuration.md#12-grant-admin-consent) associated with the custom authentication extensions
 - Test your API locally using an API testing tool.

 # [API testing tools](#tab/api-testing-tools)